snaplet/netlify-preview-database-plugin/README.md

   description: Database environment variable name

 - name: databaseCreateCommand
-  description: Command used to generate the instant database
+  description: Command used to generate the preview database

 - name: databaseUrlCommand
-  description: Command used to get the instant database url
+  description: Command used to get the preview database url

 - name: reset
   description: Reset the database state on each commit